yarml/HeliumOS/README.md

 * [Intel® 64 and IA-32 Architectures Software Developer’s Manuals]: Details about the processor's behavior.
 * [AMD64 Architecture Programmer's Manual]: Details about the processor's behavior.
 * [Bootboot Protocol Specification]: Details about the Bootboot protocol.
-* [Oracle Linker documentation]: Contains details about the structure of ELF files.
+* [Oracle Linker documentation Chapter 12]: Contains details about the structure of ELF files.

 <!-- Raw links  -->
 [buildsys/]: buildsys/